sontung/ar-vloc/README.md

 1. modify global variables in `evaluation_utils.py`.
 2. copy `images.txt` and `points3d.txt` to workspace directory (export to txt files using colmap if only bin files are available).
 3. run `evaluation_utils.py`.
-4. download 7 scenes images from Microsoft, and unzip everything inside the downloaded file.
+4. download 7 scenes images from Microsoft, and unzip everything inside the downloaded file, download 3D models from [this repo](https://github.com/tsattler/visloc_pseudo_gt_limitations).
 5. run `evaluate_7scenes.py`.
 6. change camera params if necessary.